Status

 Open

-Goal: Show how to control a simulated differential-drive robot in Isaac Sim through ROS 2 topics — sending velocity commands (/cmd_vel
+Goal: Demonstrate how to control a simulated differential-drive robot in Isaac Sim using ROS 2 and the ros2_control framework

 Outline: